tania-m/build-ml-pipeline-for-short-term-rental-prices/README.md

 The scope of this section is to get an idea of how the process of an EDA works in the context of pipelines, during the data exploration phase.
 In a real scenario you would spend a lot more time in this phase, but here we are going to do the bare minimum.

-NOTE: remember to add some markdown cells explaining what you are about to do, so that the notebook can be understood by other people like your colleagues

 1. The ``main.py`` script already comes with the download step implemented.
 Run the pipeline to get a sample of the data.
 The pipeline will also upload it to Weights & Biases: